Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Tanarukk (MPMM).md

 When demonic influence corrupts the leadership of a people or an organization, the leaders might embrace abyssal magic to make tanarukks, using these ferocious warriors to bolster their followers' strength.

-The demon lord [[Baphomet (MPMM)|Baphomet]] gladly shares the secret of creating tanarukks with those who entreat him for power; the cult of Gruumsh has also mastered a ritual for this purpose, and bestows it on those deemed worthy.
+The demon lord [[5.
+Mechanics\Bestiary\Npc\Baphomet (MPMM).md|Baphomet]] gladly shares the secret of creating tanarukks with those who entreat him for power; the cult of Gruumsh has also mastered a ritual for this purpose, and bestows it on those deemed worthy.
 Whatever process is used corrupts the subject, transforming them into a vicious Fiend.

 Although tanarukks are valued as fearsome fighters, they are a threat to their allies off the battlefield.
 When not in combat, a tanarukk is destructive and volatile and is usually kept imprisoned by its allies.
 If unrestrained, a free tanarukk embarks on a rampage, attempting to take over by force.
 Most such coups fail but are costly nonetheless.
 If a tanarukk does seize the leadership of a group, reckless raiding or even war is the course they inevitably choose.